Ismail98np/PHP-PROJECT-2022/README.md

 * **4.Implement CRUD for remaning entities**

 Repeating the steps in to add functionailty dor the driving instructor I repeated this for the student an dlesson objects

+* **5.Create start up fixture for entities**

+I then created a fixture which would allow me to load the databasw with informtaion quickly